davidfeng88/CollisionViz/README.md

 * Animations of the `enter`/`leave` of `chart`, `more settings`, and `map options`
 * Same place for [the loading spinner](https://loading.io/), the start button, and the pause button
 * [Toggle switches](https://www.w3schools.com/howto/howto_css_switch.asp) instead of default checkbox type inputs
 * The [column chart](https://developers.google.com/chart/interactive/docs/gallery/columnchart) shows the number of collisions in each hour, in three categories: without any injuries/deaths, with injuries but no deaths, and with deaths.
-Hovering on chart bars shows the statistics, and clicking on them changes the map time as well.
+Hovering on chart bars shows the statistics, and clicking on them changes the map time.

 ### From Google Maps JavaScript API
 * [Info window](https://developers.google.com/maps/documentation/javascript/infowindows) shows the details of a collision.
 Entries with '0' values are hidden.
 * [Custom markers](https://developers.google.com/maps/documentation/javascript/custom-markers) show collisions involving taxis, bicycles, motorcycles, and collisions that caused pedestrian injuries or deaths.
-* A [marker Clusterer](https://developers.google.com/maps/documentation/javascript/marker-clustering) with a number label will replace original markers if a few markers are too close to each other.
+* A [marker clusterer](https://developers.google.com/maps/documentation/javascript/marker-clustering) with a number label will replace original markers if a few markers are too close to each other.
 Clicking on the clusterer will zoom the map in, and individual markers will show up.
-* [Heatmap layer](https://developers.google.com/maps/documentation/javascript/heatmaplayer) shows a heatmap based on all the collisions on the selected date. **Note**: fusion table layer does not work because all heatmap data will dissipate at this zoom level.
+* [Heatmap layer](https://developers.google.com/maps/documentation/javascript/heatmaplayer) shows a heatmap based on all the collisions of the selected date.
 * [Traffic, transit and bicycling Layers](https://developers.google.com/maps/documentation/javascript/trafficlayer) show the real-time (wall time, not map time) traffic, the public transit network, and bike paths, respectively.
-* Alternative map style is the Silver theme in [Google Maps APIs Styling Wizard](https://mapstyle.withgoogle.com/).
+* Alternative map style is the Silver theme from [Google Maps APIs Styling Wizard](https://mapstyle.withgoogle.com/).

 ## Implementation
 ### Sample Redux State